Takashiidobe/notes/src/books/game-programming-patterns/singleton.md

 - It saves memory by being lazily initialized
-- It allows you to read information that the program has at runtime, since it\'s used at runtime unlike statics, which are compile time only
+- It allows you to read information that the program has at runtime, since it's used at runtime unlike statics, which are compile time only
 - You can subclass the singleton.

-Here\'s the base class:
+Here's the base class:

 ```cpp
 class FileSystem {